We create, perform, teach, and promote dance as an essential and inspiring element of our community.

 Nashville Ballet Diversity Statement:

 Nashville Ballet is invested in creating a diverse, equitable, and inclusive community.
 We believe we can best achieve our mission by creating a climate of respect that is supportive of all voices, celebrating diverse stories, increasing arts access, and sparking communal discussion about our community and our world through our art form and our artistic programming.
-When considering the diversity of the Nashville Ballet community, we look at all aspects, including race, gender, age, socioeconomic status, special needs, geographic (rural/urban), and sexual orientation.
-However, Nashville Ballet recognizes the racial inequalities that have plagued the dance world for far too long and are deeply committed to educating our constituencies on systemic racism, engaging in antiracist work in every branch of our organization, and doing our part to abolish racial inequalities in ballet.
+When considering the diversity of the Nashville Ballet community, we look at all aspects, including: race, gender, age, socioeconomic status, special needs, geographic (rural/urban), and sexual orientation.
+However, Nashville Ballet recognizes the racial inequalities that have plagued the dance world for far too long and is deeply committed to educating our constituencies on systemic racism, engaging in antiracist work in every branch of our organization, and doing our part to abolish racial inequalities in ballet.

 Nashville Ballet provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.

-Area of Responsibility: Artistic/Production
+Area of Responsibility: Production and Artistic

 Essential Functions and Responsibilities: